resource-watch/slate/source/includes/api/_vocabulary.md

 - Its `name` or `id` (these are 2 names for the same underlying value)
 - Its `application`

-Putting it in other words: if you reuse the name of an existing vocabulary, but associate with a different resource and/or application, you are effectively creating a different vocabulary.
+Putting it in other words: if you reuse the name of an existing vocabulary, but associate it with a different resource and/or application, you are effectively creating a different vocabulary.

-Later on, we'll cover endpoints that aggregate multiple vocabularies in different ways, as a convenient for resource browsing and discovery.
+Later on, we'll cover endpoints that aggregate multiple vocabularies in different ways, as a convenience for resource browsing and discovery.

 ### Vocabularies and tags

 Tags are simply strings associated with an individual vocabulary.
-They have no direct connection to a resource, and have no logic or complexity within the context of a vocabulary.
+They have no direct connection to a resource and have no logic or complexity within the context of a vocabulary.
 Tags that have the same value but belong to different vocabularies are not matched or related in any way.